digitalocean/container-blueprints/DOKS-hardening/kubescape.md

   -f <YOUR_CUSTOM_HELM_VALUES_FILE_HERE>
 ```

-## Step 4 - Scanning for Kubernetes Vulnerabilities in a CI/CD Pipeline using Kubescape CLI
+## Step 4 - Using Kubescape to Scan for Kubernetes Configuration Vulnerabilities in a CI/CD Pipeline

 How do you benefit from embedding a security compliance scanning tool in your CI/CD pipeline and avoid unpleasant situations in a production environment?